Key Takeaways

 - “Spot the Phish” quiz with screenshots of real scams.

-- Time-bound flash quizzes during team meetings.
+- Time-bound cybersecurity practice games during team meetings

 - Departmental face-offs (Finance vs. HR).